 Operation of a Summer School

-For the establishment and operation of a Private School (Pre-Primary, Primary or Secondary) in the Republic of Cyprus, an approval by the Minister of Education, Culture, Sports & Youth must be obtained.
+For the establishment and operation of a Summer School (Pre-Primary, Primary or Secondary) in the Republic of Cyprus, an approval by the Minister of Education, Sport and Youth must be obtained.

 Types of Private Schools